 - Ford: Ford offers savings and special incentives to military personnel in all stages of service, including active duty, retired, veterans and those who are currently deployed.

 - Nissan: Active duty and reserve military, as well as veterans, receive privileged pricing, provided they are within 12 months of active duty.

 4 Armed Forces Education and Child Care Offers

 Members of the Armed Forces can save money on a range of products and services related to education and child care.
-In many cases, they can even save on educational services for themselves.
+In many cases, you can even save on educational services for yourself.

 - Cultural Care Au Pair: The program waives the $75 registration fee and offers a $500 discount for both active duty personnel and veterans.